 Argot starts out 2014 with the help of Pittsburgh's Chase Smith and his new single, Stay.
 Following releases for W.T.
-Records and Pittsburgh Tracks, up-and-coming producer hits new songwriting heights with "Stay," an impassioned modern disco tune featuring Lauren Ojanpa's smoldering vocals and a live bass line courtesy of Karl Ojanpa.
-Smith also provides the swift charge of "27 Summers," a rave-influenced house jam whose banged out piano chords and brass fanfare will stir the dance floor.
+Records and Pittsburgh Tracks, the up-and-coming producer hits new songwriting heights with "Stay", an impassioned modern disco tune featuring Lauren Ojanpa's smoldering vocals and a live bass line courtesy of Karl Ojanpa.
+Smith also provides the swift charge of "27 Summers", a rave-influenced house jam whose banged out piano chords and brass fanfare will stir the dance floor.

 Gunnar Haslam - Bera Range EP